Darrell Floyd

-Darrell Floyd (May 11, 1932 – March 7, 2000) was an American college basketball All-American while playing for Furman University in Greenville, South Carolina from 1953–56.
+Darrell Floyd (May 11, 1932 – March 7, 2000) was an American college basketball All-American while playing for Furman University in Greenville, South Carolina from 1953 to 1956.
 He was a two-time national scoring champion, two-time Consensus NCAA Division I All-America Second Team selection, two-time South Carolina Player of the Year and two-time Southern Conference Player of the Year.
 Floyd was just the second player to repeat as NCAA scoring champion.
 The first was Frank Selvy who also played for Furman with Floyd for one season (1953–54) and won consecutive scoring titles in 1953 and 1954.

 College career

 Darrell Floyd began his college career in 1950–51 at Wingate (N.C.)
 Junior College, where in his only season there he was named a Junior College All-American.
 From there he transferred to Furman University where he played for three years.

 As a junior in 1954–55, Floyd led the nation in scoring while averaging 35.9 points per game.
-On January 2, 1955 he scored 67 points in a win over Morehead State, which stands as the ninth-highest single-game scoring total in NCAA history.
+On January 2, 1955, he scored 67 points in a win over Morehead State, which stands as the ninth-highest single-game scoring total in NCAA history.
 Also in his junior season he scored 56 points against Clemson, which is still the highest opponent total against the Tigers.
 Floyd was named to the Consensus All-America Second Team in 1955.